binaryslav/linux-cheat-notes/linux-notes.md

 *

-     usermod - used for changing modifying user information
+     usermod - used for changing modifying user information usermod -aG group username - add a user to a group granting sudo permissions

 *